marwankau/cpit210-course-project/README.md

 ### second section "Abdullah"

 We started connecting some of the AND gats here, specifically the middle AND GATE (blue wires).
 We connected its output with combined wire between Q2 & Q3 D Flip-Flop.
 Then we took a wire from that connection and connected it to the first select line in the Multiplexer (S0).
+And we also connected bothe Q0 & Q1 together (from the output pin of Q0 to the data pin of Q1).

 ### third section "Faisal"
 And now the last part, we have added an nand gate and connect it with the above